feminist body hair is rarely an option for middle eastern women | read | i-D

 In many Middle Eastern countries, this simple sugar wax is made at home.
-The recipe includes sugar, lemon juice, and water, is edible, and often euphemized with names like "honey", "resin", or "caramel".
-(Nadine Labaki's charming 2007 Lebanese indie about an Almodovarian beauty parlor story is called Caramel.)
-My generation grew up with nostalgic stories of waxing as a communal event—in the old days, women in the same family would gather once a month to wax together in someone's apartment, where no males over the age of six would be allowed.
-According to one Orientalized narrative which literally gave me goosebumps, in the Ottoman harem, women would only leave their hair, eyebrows, and eyelashes, waxing everything below the neck every three weeks—as Muslim culture links body hair to hygiene.
+The recipe includes sugar, lemon juice, and water, is edible, and often euphemised with names like "honey", "resin", or "caramel".
+(Nadine Labaki's charming 2007 Lebanese indie about an Almodovarian beauty parlour is called Caramel.)
+My generation grew up with nostalgic stories of waxing as a communal event -- in the old days, women in the same family would gather once a month to wax together in someone's apartment, where no males over the age of six would be allowed.
+According to one Orientalised narrative which literally gave me goosebumps, in the Ottoman harem, women would only leave their hair, eyebrows, and eyelashes, waxing everything below the neck every three weeks -- as Muslim culture links body hair to hygiene.
 Aliya*, a 27 year-old Lebanese photographer I brought up the subject with seemed to agree.
 "I don't agree with body hair stigma as it pertains to arms, legs, or even pubis, but if it's body hair located in an area that generates a lot of sweat, such as your armpits, then you should remove it, regardless of gender," she said.
 Although she has lived in New York since 2013, "I have a lot of male friends in Lebanon who shave that area," she quickly added.
 "My sentiment is probably a product of my cultural upbringing."

-Turns out I am not the only one who has been spiraling.
-"In all honesty, it's an evolving relationship—I've oscillated a lot over the years," Fariha Roisin, a queer Muslim writer recently said of her relationship with her body hair.
-"In my early queer days, it was easier to feel liberated with body hair— the subversion aspect of reclaiming something that's been wildly restricting and toxic.
+Turns out I am not the only one who has been spiralling.
+"In all honesty, it's an evolving relationship -- I've oscillated a lot over the years," Fariha Roisin, a queer Muslim writer recently said of her relationship with her body hair.
+"In my early queer days, it was easier to feel liberated with body hair -- the subversion aspect of reclaiming something that's been wildly restricting and toxic.
 But, these days I enjoy waxing my legs, or pussy, underarm, too.
 It's overly simplistic to say dating men (cis or trans) means I should present a certain way.
 Yet, it's really about how you wish to present yourself at a moment."

-In the recent years while I've lived in New York, armpit and pubic hair have become increasingly more acceptable and en vogue for white women.
+In recent years while I've lived in New York, armpit and pubic hair have become increasingly more acceptable and en vogue for white women.
 From American Apparel's pubic hair mannequins to a conscious flaunting of body hair by everyone from Madonna, Miley Cyrus, Grimes, The Ardorous women and Alexandra Marzella, it's a trend/statement that arrived and stayed.
-Encouraged by it, I let go of the West Village waxing salon I had frequented in my early New York years, and went into another growing cycle—this time, while working for a fashion magazine.
-All this while, I kept wondering when body hair would be an actual conversation among Middle Eastern or Muslim women.
+Encouraged by it, I let go of the West Village waxing salon I had frequented and went into another growing cycle -- this time, while working for a fashion magazine.
+All this time, I kept wondering when body hair would be an actual conversation among Middle Eastern or Muslim women.
 Turns out, with the exception of Ayqa Khan, a Pakistani-American photographer and illustrator, the answer is close to never.
-"Khan does a lot of work that centers around body hair, and I think her understanding and description of it is quite powerful.
-Body hair, when you have it mass quantity, is demonized," Roisin pointed out.
+"Khan does a lot of work that centres around body hair, and I think her understanding and description of it is quite powerful.
+Body hair, when you have it mass quantity, is demonised," Roisin pointed out.

 *Name of the interviewee has been changed.